 Loung Law is dedicated to providing our clients with the highest quality estate planning documents, counsel, and resources.

-With offices in San Mateo and Oakland, CA, Loung Law represents families and individuals around the Bay Area.
+Located in San Mateo, CA, Loung Law represents families and individuals around the Bay Area.

 Our mission is to make sure our clients are comfortable as well as enlightened in understanding how estate planning and other legal matters work.
 We break down the complexities of trusts and estates into small digestible sections and walk our clients through the process step by step.
 Our clients will have the peace of mind knowing that their plan will provide the best results for their loved ones.